 Cyprus is a leading ship management centre.
-Specifically, Cyprus is the third largest maritime fleet in the EU and the tenth largest fleet in the world.
-The strategic location of Cyprus, between Europe, Asia, Africa and the Middle East, the double tax treaties with more than 50 countries, as well as the relatively low set-up and operating costs for companies, encourages ship owners to register their vessels and incorporate shipping companies in Cyprus.
+Specifically, Cyprus is the third biggest maritime fleet in the EU and the tenth biggest fleet in the world.
+The strategic location of Cyprus, between Europe, Asia, Africa and the Middle East, the double tax treaties with more than 50 countries, as well as the relatively low set-up and operating costs for companies, urge ship owners to register their vessels and incorporate shipping companies in Cyprus.
 Therefore, ship security is a highly important issue that needs to be taken into consideration.

 Ship security companies provide security related services to vessels.
 However, a company may provide ship security services to vessels flying the Cyprus flag only if the company and its personnel are vetted by the Government of the Republic of Cyprus.

 Under Section 20 of the Law, any company that wishes to provide ship security services must submit to the Competent Authority an application for issue of a certificate stating that the company is permitted to implement security measures on ships using the private ship security guards it employs.